kubernetes-retired/external-storage/README.md

 Deleting the `PersistentVolumeClaim` will cause the provisioner to delete the `PersistentVolume` and its data.

+Deleting the provisioner pod will cause any outstanding `PersistentVolumes` to become unusable and their data to be deleted.
+See [Deployment](docs/deployment.md) for how to deploy a provisioner that backs its NFS shares with persistent storage and survives restarts.

 ## Running
 To deploy nfs-provisioner on a Kubernetes cluster see [Deployment](docs/deployment.md).